chrismo/casegen/README.md

 # CaseGen

 CaseGen is a small Ruby external DSL for generating combinations of variables, optionally restricted by a set of rules.

-## Example
+## Usage

 This input file: